History of the British Isles: Classical period

-In 55 and 54 BC, Roman general and future dictator Gaius Julius Caesar launched two separate invasions of the British Isles, though neither resulted in a full Roman occupation of the island.
+In 55 and 54 BC, the Roman general Gaius Julius Caesar launched two separate invasions of the British Isles, though neither resulted in a full Roman occupation of the island.
 In 43 AD, southern Britain became part of the Roman Empire.
 On Nero's accession Roman Britain extended as far north as Lindum (Lincoln).
 Gaius Suetonius Paulinus, the conqueror of Mauretania (modern-day Algeria and Morocco), then became governor of Britain, where he spent most of his governorship campaigning in Wales.
 Eventually in 60 AD he penned up the last resistance and the last of the druids in the island of Mona (Anglesey).
 Paulinus led his army across the Menai Strait and massacred the druids and burnt their sacred groves.
 At the moment of triumph, news came of the Boudican revolt in East Anglia.

 The suppression of the Boudican revolt was followed by a period of expansion of the Roman province, including the subjugation of south Wales.
 Between 77 and 83 AD the new governor Gnaeus Julius Agricola led a series of campaigns which enlarged the province significantly, taking in north Wales, northern Britain, and most of Caledonia (Scotland).
 The Celts fought with determination and resilience, but faced a superior, professional army, and it is likely that between 100,000 and 250,000 may have perished in the conquest period.

 Medieval period

 Early medieval

-The Early medieval period saw a series of invasions of Britain by the Germanic-speaking Saxons, beginning in the 5th century.
+The early medieval period saw a series of invasions of Britain by the Germanic-speaking Angles and Saxons, beginning in the 5th century.
 Anglo-Saxon kingdoms were formed and, through wars with British states, gradually came to cover the territory of present-day England.
 Scotland was divided between the Picts, Dál Riata, the Kingdom of Strathclyde and the Angles.
 Around 600, seven principal kingdoms had emerged, beginning the so-called period of the Heptarchy.
 During that period, the Anglo-Saxon states were Christianised (the conversion of the British ones had begun much earlier).

 In the 9th century, Vikings from Scandinavia conquered most of England and the Scots and Picts were combined to form the Kingdom of Alba.
-Only the Kingdom of Wessex under Alfred the Great survived and even managed to re-conquer and unify England for much of the 10th century, before a new series of Danish raids in the late 10th century and early 11th century culminated in the wholesale subjugation of England to Denmark under Canute the Great.
+Only the Kingdom of Wessex under Alfred the Great survived and even managed to re-conquer and unify England for much of the 10th century, before a new series of Danish raids in the late 10th century and early 11th century culminated in the wholesale subjugation of England to Denmark under Sweyn Forkbeard and Canute the Great.
 Danish rule was overthrown and the local House of Wessex was restored to power under Edward the Confessor for about two decades until his death in 1066.